Content

 One review highlighted studies that found hormone replacement therapy didn’t improve mood, as well as studies that found it does.
 Some hormone treatments seemed to improve depression and anxiety during menopause, and some appeared to make them worse.
 So it’s a real mixed bag.

-Psychotherapy aims to change your thoughts, feelings and behaviors — and it’s another mood swing treatment to consider.
-There are many types of therapy, though.
+Psychotherapy, or talk therapy, aims to change your thoughts, feelings, and behaviors — and it’s another mood swing treatment to consider.

-Cognitive behavioral therapy (CBT), for instance, is seen as the gold standard in psychotherapy.
-The first-line treatment for many disorders, it’s been found to be effective for the likes of depression, anxiety disorders and personality disorders.
+There are many types of therapy.
+For instance, cognitive behavioral therapy (CBT) is considered the gold standard in psychotherapy.
+As the first-line treatment for many disorders, it’s been found to be effective for the likes of depression, anxiety disorders, and personality disorders.

 Medications can help reduce mood swings symptoms and other symptoms of mental health issues.

 There are many types of antidepressants, and they all work slightly differently.
-On the whole, they target neurotransmitters in your brain — like serotonin — to improve your mood.
+Overall, they target neurotransmitters in your brain — like serotonin — to improve your mood.
+It may take a few tries to find the best meds for you.

 Selective serotonin reuptake inhibitors (SSRIs)